-Wick Slater rolled over on his back with his gun already in his hand.
-He pulled the trigger just as Deputy Trail jerked his Colt from his holster.
-Both guns blasted in the still air of the room at the same instant.
+Wick Slater rolled over on his back with his gun in his hand.
+He pulled the trigger just as Deputy Trail jerked his Colt from the holster.
+Both guns blasted the still air of the room at the same instant.
 Slater fell back on the floor with a hole between his eyes.

-Deputy US Marshal Jeremiah Trail staggered forward, then fell to his knees.
+Deputy US Marshal Jeremiah Trail staggered forward, then slumped to his knees.
 His head hit the corner of the desk when he fell face down on the floor.